gitluin/public_projects/README.md

 # Public Projects
-This is a repository of projects that I think more people might find useful.
+This is a repository of mini projects that I think more people might find useful.
 You are free to clone them as you see fit.
 Currently contained are:

 * Excel CtoI